 Archis is a free-bird; doesn’t like to sit on one branch.
 He’s an extremely talented artist and runs his own company along with his wife, whom he calls better-half but I like to call my wife equal-half.

 But, this doesn’t make him special.
 There’s something much more about him that I collected from his social media conversations.

-He stands on the road, after leaving her daughter to school, and manages the traffuck near the school.
-Apparently, commuters—including parents—mess up on the road.
+He stands on the road, after leaving her daughter to school, and manages the traffic near the school.
+Commuters — including parents — mess up on the road.
 The small lane is filled with vehicles on both sides, regardless of the road being one-way.

 Sometimes he gets appreciated, sometimes he gets abused, I mean really.
 One can get abused for doing right or good job in India and get appreciated for doing a wrong or bad job.
 But I think that happens almost everywhere in the world.

 Archis, nevertheless, he keeps doing his stuff, regardless of what people think and say.
 He’s determined to make this world a better place for his and other children — the future generation.
 I think we borrow the world from our future generation and it’s not alright to sit and just discuss.
 It’s important to act and enough of taali-and-gaali — it’s time to be the change!

 I’m sure with such people like him; the renaissance of peace is around the corner.
 And if you happen to see him sometime play the civil-cop, please salute him!